 The West Reading Fire Department provides fire and rescue services for the Borough 24/7.
 The Department is 100% volunteer.
 The new station house, located at 223 Playground Drive, is one of the most modern fire stations in Berks County.
 It holds the apparatus, offices, and training for members.
 The firefighters assist in emergencies in the Borough and respond to other communities to assist their fire companies.
 Western Berks Ambulance Association is located within the station and provides services for residents in the Borough.
 The Fire Department email address is: email@example.com

 Remember to periodically check your smoke detectors...a dead battery in your smoke detector will not help you in a fire emergency.
 Many of the homes that we visit on fire calls do not have operating smoke detectors, or they have none at all.
-Smoke detectors are a cheap way to keep your family safe, so please make sure they are in working order.
+Smoke detectors are an inexpensive way to keep your family safe, so please make sure they are in working order.

 Please be advised that open burning is illegal in the Borough of West Reading unless you apply for, and receive a permit from the Code Department.
 This means no open burning of leaves, yard waste or any type of outdoor temporary fireplace without authorization.
 Please have consideration for your neighbors and refrain from burning anything in your yards.
 If you have any questions please contact the Borough's Code Enforcement Department.